1. Resource Library

 What is the indirect cash flow method?

 Based on accrual accounting, this method incorporates non-operating expenses such as accounts payable and depreciation into the cash flow equation.
-As such, one advantage of this method is that you don’t have to do an extra calculation to convert net income to the cash provided by operating activities, as you do with the direct method.
+As such, one advantage of the indirect method is that you don’t have to do an extra calculation to convert net income to the cash provided by operating activities, as you do with the direct method.

 You will make some of these adjustments to net income when using the indirect method of cash flows.
 These might include things like: